techidaily/site-win11/source/_posts/essential-guide-win-compatible-free-media-devices.md

  The first thing you'll notice is the simplified interface and touch-based controls.
 Tap the top half for Play/Pause, or tap the bottom half to toggle the controls.
 Swipe left-right to rewind and fast-forward, swipe up-down for volume.
 Obviously, this app was designed for Windows 10 tablets, but keyboard shortcut alternatives exist too.

  Advanced features include gesture customizations, multiple window mode, playlist management, online stream playback, and the ability to tweak subtitle appearances and animations.
-You can also opt for[Ax-Lite Video Player](https://www.microsoft.com/en-us/store/p/ax-lite-video-player/9nblggh68jgp) , which is a faster version with some of the features cut out.
+You can also opt for [Ax-Lite Video Player](https://www.microsoft.com/en-us/store/p/ax-lite-video-player/9nblggh68jgp) , which is a faster version with some of the features cut out.

  ACG Player does feature in-app ads and includes an in-app purchase you can use to remove them.
 However, they're not intrusive, displaying when you pause a video.
 It doesn't detract from your video watching experience at all.